 A new method going forward

-The College of Physicians and Surgeons of BC has updated the way in which prescribing privileges are issued to postgraduate residents entering UBC training programs from July 2021 onward.
+The College of Physicians and Surgeons of BC has updated the way in which prescribing privileges are issued to postgraduate residents entering UBC training programs.

 Note: this change will not impact existing UBC residents, resident electives, postgraduate trainees, or postgraduate fellows.

-Instead, residents prescribing medication (including narcotics, but not methadone) will be provided with a prescription pad that will include their printed name and CPSID.
-Post graduate residents are required to add the name of their supervising physician to the prescription at the time it is issued.
-A question and attestation will be included in the 2021 online application for postgraduate resident registration and licensure to ensure that all new residents have these privileges immediately upon entry into a UBC training program.
+New residents starting in July 2021 or later will be granted prescribing privileges as part of their CPSBC licensing applications.
+A question and attestation will be included in the online application for postgraduate resident registration and licensure to ensure that all new residents have these privileges immediately upon entry into a UBC training program.

 If there are any residents entering UBC residency who should not be granted prescription privileges, the College should be notified immediately with correspondence addressed to Corinne de Bruin, Executive Director, Registration.